There are a variety of ways we can help preserve our water quality by changing the way we care for our homes and the community around us.

 Fortunately, we can help eliminate some of the pollutants in our water by utilizing the tips below on auto, home and commercial care.

 Excess fertilizers and pesticides applied to lawns and gardens wash off and pollute creeks and lakes.
 In addition, yard clippings and leaves can wash into storm drains and contribute nutrients and organic matter to our streams.
+This is why it’s advised by local authorities to ring your local Lawncare service Georgia to complete the work.
 Below are ways we can prevent this from happening:

 - Don’t overwater your lawn.
 In general, turf grasses only need about 3/4 to 1 inch each week.
 If using a sprinkler system, measure the amount of water your sprinkler system applies in 15 minutes and adjust to apply 1/3 to 1/2 inch two to three times per week.
 Avoid frequent watering which promotes shallower roots and water early in the day to avoid high winds and greater evaporation.